blackbaud/stache1/tutorials/getting-started/index.md

 ## Step 2 - Get your API keys ##
-You obtain an API keys by [subscribing to an API Product] such as a Starter product or Unlimited product.
+You obtain API keys by [subscribing to an API Product] such as a Starter product or Unlimited product.
 If you are new to our API, we recommend subscribing to the [Starter] product as it does not require approval by a Blackbaud API administrator.
 Partners can subscribe to the Unlimited product which requires approval by a Blackbaud API administrator.

 <p class="alert alert-info">The API keys will consist of a primary key and a secondary key.
 Use the primary key as  API key and the secondary key as the secret API key.</p>